data-preservation-programs/singularity/docs/en/cli-reference/storage/update/gphotos.md

    Advanced

-   --auth-url value              Auth server URL. [$AUTH_URL] --batch-commit-timeout value  Max time to wait for a batch to finish committing (default: "10m0s") [$BATCH_COMMIT_TIMEOUT] --batch-mode value            Upload file batching sync|async|off. (default: "sync") [$BATCH_MODE] --batch-size value            Max number of files in upload batch. (default: 0) [$BATCH_SIZE] --batch-timeout value         Max time to allow an idle upload batch before uploading. (default: "0s") [$BATCH_TIMEOUT] --description value           Description of the remote. [$DESCRIPTION] --encoding value              The encoding for the backend. (default: "Slash,CrLf,InvalidUtf8,Dot") [$ENCODING] --include-archived            Also view and download archived media. (default: false) [$INCLUDE_ARCHIVED] --read-size                   Set to read the size of media items. (default: false) [$READ_SIZE] --start-year value            Year limits the photos to be downloaded to those which are uploaded after the given year. (default: 2000) [$START_YEAR]
+   --auth-url value              Auth server URL. [$AUTH_URL] --batch-commit-timeout value  Max time to wait for a batch to finish committing. (no longer used) (default: "10m0s") [$BATCH_COMMIT_TIMEOUT]
+   --batch-mode value            Upload file batching sync|async|off. (default: "sync") [$BATCH_MODE] --batch-size value            Max number of files in upload batch. (default: 0) [$BATCH_SIZE] --batch-timeout value         Max time to allow an idle upload batch before uploading. (default: "0s") [$BATCH_TIMEOUT] --client-credentials          Use client credentials OAuth flow. (default: false) [$CLIENT_CREDENTIALS] --description value           Description of the remote. [$DESCRIPTION] --encoding value              The encoding for the backend. (default: "Slash,CrLf,InvalidUtf8,Dot") [$ENCODING] --include-archived            Also view and download archived media. (default: false) [$INCLUDE_ARCHIVED] --proxy value                 Use the gphotosdl proxy for downloading the full resolution images [$PROXY] --read-size                   Set to read the size of media items. (default: false) [$READ_SIZE] --start-year value            Year limits the photos to be downloaded to those which are uploaded after the given year. (default: 2000) [$START_YEAR]
    --token value                 OAuth Access Token as a JSON blob. [$TOKEN]